Application and Enrollment

 - Voluntary Disclosure of Health Information and Special Needs

-After securing a program’s final roster of committed applicants, the Education Abroad Office staff will grant enrollment permission to those participants who wish to enroll in the program for credit.
+After securing a program’s final roster of committed applicants, the Education Abroad staff will grant enrollment permission to those participants who wish to enroll in the program for credit.
 Participants are responsible for enrolling themselves in the course before the course start date.

 If a course is offered for variable credit, participants will need to enroll in the correct number of credits.